-The Starwood Preferred Guest® Credit Card American Express is currently offering 25,000 bonus points after you spend $3,000 on the card within the first 3 months of card membership.
-This is the standard offer, however, if you are not in a rush for the card, from time to time, American Express sometimes offers an additional 5,000 bonus points for new applicants.
-There is both a personal and business version of this card, however, the business version has different spend requirements (earn 10,000 points after your first purchase an additional 15,000 points after you spend $5,000 on the card within the first 6 months).
-And yes, you can get both cards for a total of 50,000 points!).
+The Starwood Preferred Guest® Credit Card American Express is currently offering 30,000 bonus Starpoints® after you spend $3,000 on the card within the first 3 months of card membership.
+There is both a personal and business version of this card, however, the business version has different spend requirements (earn 30,000 points after you spend $5,000 on the card within the first 3 months).
+And yes, you can get both cards for a total of 60,000 points!).

 I personally got this card three years ago (during a 30,000 point offer) and go back and forth between this card and my Chase Sapphire Preferred for most of my every day spend (that is unless I am trying to meet minimum spend on another new credit card!).
 Every day spend are those categories where there is rarely a bonus regardless on the card you use (bonus categories typically include travel, groceries, gas, etc.).
 I find SPG points extremely valuable since you get 1 point for every dollar spent and the number of points needed to redeem is much lower than Marriott and Hilton (Marriott you get 1 point per $1 for your everyday spend with the card and Hilton it really depends on the card you have, at best you get 3 points per $ for your everyday spend).
 Starwood has some great category 4 and 5 properties out there where you only need 10,000 and 12,000 respectively to get a free night.
 In Asia there are also some gem category 1 and 2 hotels!
 I personally had a field day redeeming hardly any points in Thailand for free nights!
 It then jumps to 20,000 points for category 6 hotels (which can still be a great value internationally) and then an unreasonable amount for their category 7 hotels (their highest category).
 You also receive your 5th night free when redeeming at category 3-7 hotels.
 A huge benefit of SPG is that you can redeem a combination of cash and points at many hotels for a much better value.
 Click here to view the redemption options.